abokareem/pay4app-community-edition/README.md

 ## Todo

+- Save checkout narration
 - Middleware to check checkout variables
 - Package to listen for events & email
-- APIs for the 4 commands:
+- APIs for the 6 commands:
+- `pay4app:balanceaudit` --on or --off
+- `pay4app:auditbalance` set it
 - `payapp:nullifyTransfer` [id] (show details in console, ask for confirmation)
 - `pay4app:linkAndClose --checkout= --transfer=` (shows both details.
 Or they can comma separate transfer ids)
 - `pay4app:linktransfer --checkout --transfer=` (attaches transer to checkout, but does not close it)
 - `pay4app:close --checkout=` (closes a checkout without marking it paid so that subsequent transfers from same buyer do not pay for it.)
+- API to fetch checkout and get its details as JSON dump response

 ---